5thWall/mustache-render/README.md

    dest: "file/to/output.html"}
 ]
 ```
 Each object in the file array represents one rendered template.
-Data files must be in `JSON` format.
+Data files can be in either `JSON` or `YAML` format.

 ### Options
 COMING SOON!